rpant1728/Youtube-Downloader/README.md

 # Youtube-Downloader
-A python script to aoutomate the process of downloading videos and playlists from Youtube.
+A python script to automate the process of downloading videos and playlists from Youtube.